By Nichole LeBeau

 We would pick out items together, slowly adding to our projects or ideas.
 This eventually turned into comments from friends about our home looking like an interactive museum.
 There are things to look at, read, drink, and touch.
 The first time the word Warmth crossed my mind, I knew that it had to do with creating a warm environment within a home.

-To create a warm place, I recommend a few things:
+To create a warm place, I recommend keeping a few things in mind: